pachterlab/RMEJLBASBMP_2024/README.md

-This is the repository which contains all code for the preprint The impact of package selection and versioning on single-cell RNA-seq analysis by Joseph Rich, Lambda Moses, et al.
+This is the repository which contains all code to reproduce the results and figures for the preprint The impact of package selection and versioning on single-cell RNA-seq analysis by Joseph Rich, Lambda Moses, et al., 2024

 To run the docker image (based on rocker/rstudio, with installed conda, system packages, R packages, and prebuilt conda environments): docker run -d -p 8787:8787 -e PASSWORD=yourpassword -v /path/to/project:/workspace josephrich98/rmejlbasbmp_2024:1.0_seu5